 Magnacore strong - These strings scream, "power."
 For my cellos, this set worked best in an uncontrollably wet hall.
 The strong set was especially great for went I needed to tune my C string down to a B for Golijov's Omaramor.

 Last year I played the same program within 2 weeks.
 All performance spaces were very "cello friendly."
-The mics used for the 3 programs were DPA 4006, Sennheiser MKH40 and some cheap Audio Technica mic.
-The DPA made me pleasantly surprised that the recital went that well (although the mics were places way to high and were picking up too much of the room).
+The mics used for the 3 programs were DPA 4006, Sennheiser MKH40, and some cheap Audio Technica mics.
+The DPA made me pleasantly surprised that the recital went that well (although the mics were placed way too high and were picking up too much of the room).
 The Sennheiser and Audio Technica made me question whether I need a new cello, new strings, or a new career.
 I must say in defense of the Sennheiser, I've heard it sound brilliantly on piano recordings.

 Since that realization, I started moving back to my old, more affordable setup.
 After several years of experimentation with strings, tailpieces, and other gadgets, I am settled back on my trusty Spirocore tungsten C and G, and Jargar Classic D and A combo, and a light composite tailpiece.
 I am settled in knowing that my strings will sound great to me, regardless of the brand, when I hear my cello through my favorite mics with an able audio technician.